John Dunning (detective fiction author): Radio

 In addition to compiling encyclopedic reference books about the history of radio programming, Dunning hosted a long-running weekly radio show, Old-Time Radio.

 Awards

 Dunning received his first award nomination in 1981, when Looking for Ginger North received an Edgar Award nomination for "Best Paperback Original".
-The following year, Deadline was nominated for this same honour.
+The following year, Deadline was nominated for this same honor.

 Dunning's novel Booked to Die won the Nero Award and was nominated for the 1993 Anthony Award in the "Best Novel" category.
 The follow-up to this novel, The Bookman's Wake, was nominated for the 1996 Edgar Award in the "Best Novel" running.

 Personal life and death

 On May 30, 1969, Dunning married Helen Rose Korupp.

-Dunning died on May 23, 2023, at the age of 81, following a long battle with dementia, stemming from a brain tumor diagnosed in 2006.
+Dunning died on May 22, 2023, at the age of 81, after a long period suffering from dementia, stemming from a brain tumor diagnosed in 2006.